csjoshc/file-document-generator/README.md

 Newly Implemented features
 - more resume and cover letter types (+2)
 - pull different resumes for different job classifications, rename them appropriately
+- streamlined date replacement

 To add:
 - GUI (may not add for a while)
-- more types as needed
+- more types as needed (r)
 - add pdf copying (of transcript) using the same name interation (Chiu Transcript position_name)
 - add in a toggle on cmd: 1. run file generator 2. delete transcript pdfs (since each is 300kb after 30 apps it would accumulate 10mb in my OneDrive)